ArcticLight/JRPNMachine/README.md

 JRPNMachine
 ===========

-Java Reverse Polish Notation Machine
+A Java Reverse Polish Notation (postfix-notation) calculator.
+Has a terminal interface (Polonium) and eventually also a GUI interface (not yet implemented).